Chief inspector: United Kingdom

 In the British police, a chief inspector is senior to an inspector and junior to a superintendent.

 Today, the function of chief inspectors varies from force to force.
 They may assist Basic Command Unit (BCU) commanders, command smaller units, or fill various staff posts.
-In some forces such as Hampshire Constabulary and Sussex Police, the chief inspector is the senior officer in command of a district (usually consisting of one or more local authority areas).
-In this respect they have replaced superintendents as the head police officer of the larger towns.
+In some forces such as Hampshire and Isle of Wight Constabulary and Sussex Police, the chief inspector is the senior officer in command of a district (usually consisting of one or more local authority areas).
+In this respect they have replaced superintendents as the head police officer of larger towns.

 Detective chief inspector (DCI) is usually the minimum rank held by a senior investigating officer (SIO), who heads major investigations (e.g. murder), and a pool of these officers usually works out of force headquarters or major police stations.
 The senior Criminal Investigation Department (CID) officer in each BCU usually also holds this rank.

 The rank badge of a chief inspector is three Bath stars ("pips") worn on the epaulettes.
 This is the same badge as a captain in the British Army.
 Until 1953, chief inspectors in the Metropolitan Police wore a crown on their epaulettes instead.

 Chief inspector was one of the ranks proposed for abolition in the 1994 Sheehy Report, but in the end it was retained.

 A number of city and burgh police forces in Scotland used the rank of lieutenant until 1948, when it was replaced by chief inspector.